uw-dims/dims-finalreport/docs/source/challenges.rst

 server that only serves static files, etc.

 In such simple deployments, naming a computer based on the service it provides seems to make sense and to be simple.
-Until you decide to it makes more sense to combine some related services on that one computer, at which point one of two things happens:
+Until you decide it makes more sense to combine some related services on that one computer, at which point one of two things happens: